 Eaglets are a fluffy, light gray color when they hatch.
 They turn dark brown just before they leave the nest at about 12 weeks old.
 Their head and neck feathers don’t turn white until they are mature.
 Life is rough for young eagles, and most don’t survive their first year.

 In a joint resolution to Congress, President Reagan proclaimed 1982 the Bicentennial Year of the American Bald Eagle and noted June 20, 1982, as National Bald Eagle Day.
 By the time of this resolution, bald eagles had become endangered in 43 states.
 Fortunately, the use of pesticides is better regulated now, and bald eagles have made a dramatic comeback in some states.
-However, what happened to them shows how all wildlife is linked together.
+However, their story shows how all wildlife is linked together.

 Bald eagles are currently classified as threatened in southern Canada and most of the United States by the U.S. Fish and Wildlife Service and were recently de-listed from the its endangered species list.
 They are still abundant in their northern range, especially in Alaska.

 One way to help eagles and other birds is to recycle paper so that there will be more trees left for them to nest in.
-You can help us bring birds of prey back from the brink by supporting the San Diego Zoo Global Wildlife Conservancy.
-Together we can save and protect wildlife around the globe.
+You can help us protect birds of prey by supporting San Diego Zoo Wildlife Alliance.
+Together we can save wildlife worldwide.